 A common question I get asked is what is the difference between Cricut weld and attach and when do you use which one.

-You will probably use attach more often than weld because you use it to hold font and images in place when they are cut out.
+You will probably use the attach tool more often than weld because you use it to hold font and separate images in place when they are cut out.
 Like when using the draw and cut function, foil transfer system, or cutting out a stencil to make a wooden sign.

 Just to illustrate the attach function when combining shapes.
 If I attach the square and circle from above you’ll notice the overlapping line remains.